sendgrid/docs/source/API_Reference/Event_Webhook/event.md

       </tr>
       <tr>
          <td><a name="bounce"></a>Bounce</td>
          <td>Receiving server could not or would not accept the message.
-If a recipient has previously unsubscribed from your emails, the message is bounced.</td>
+If a recipient has previously unsubscribed from your emails, the message is bounced. **Please note that Bounce events include both Bounces and Blocked events, these are differentiated by the added "type" header in the posted event.
+A blocked type would reference a soft bounce for that request.
+A bounce type would reference a hard bounce for that request.**</td>
          <td>{% codeblock lang:json %}
 [
    {